New Zealand cricket team in South Africa in 1953–54: Third Test

 The third Test was played at Newlands in Cape Town starting on New Year's Day.
 South African Dick Westcott and New Zealanders Bill Bell and Ian Leggat made their Test debuts.
 Bob Blair did not play in the match, although he remained in South Africa due to the time it would have taken to return to New Zealand meaning it was impossible to return home for his fiancée's funeral.

 The match was New Zealand's best performance of the tour.
-After winning the toss and choosing to bat on a pitch that Wisden described as "favourable to batsmen" throughout the match, they scored 505 runs in their first innings, setting a new record for the highest Test match score by a New Zealand side.
+After winning the toss and choosing to bat on a pitch that Wisden described as "favourable to batsmen" throughout the match, they scored 505 runs in their first innings, setting a new record for the highest Test match score by a New Zealand team.
 John Reid scored 135 and was part of a partnership of 174 runs for the fifth wicket with John Beck, setting a new record partnership for New Zealand against South Africa.
 (Note: Earlier in the innings the New Zealand opening pair Geoff Rabone and Murray Chapple had themselves established a new partnership record for any wicket for New Zealand against South Africa, putting on 126 runs for the first wicket.)
 The pair batted aggressively on the second day, Reid hitting 20 boundaries.
 Beck was run out for 99 runs, his highest score in Test cricket.

 In reply, South Africa scored 326 runs, including a ninth wicket stand of 95 between Jack Cheetham and Hugh Tayfield.
 An innings of over four hours from Jackie McGlew, who scored 86 runs, had, however, taken time out of the game.
 (Note: A team can take time out of the game by batting slowly and defensively―Wisden described McGlew's innings as being of "stern defence".
 By batting out the time remaining a team is able to draw a match.)
 They were asked to follow on, but were able to bat out the remaining time to force a draw, scoring 159/3.